carloacu/sequential-goals-planner/README.md

 The plannification part is highly inspirated from the PDDL language.<br/>
 https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language

-A Kotlin version for Android is also available here https://github.com/carloacu/contextualplanner-android
+A Kotlin version for Android (that needs to be updated) is also available here https://github.com/carloacu/contextualplanner-android

 ## Build